Stefanie Rabatsch: Alleged interaction with Hitler

 Kubizek claims that Hitler finally stated he planned to kidnap Stefanie and kill both her and himself by jumping off a bridge into the Danube.

 Instead he moved to Vienna, where, according to Kubizek, an idealised image of Stefanie became his moral touchstone.

 Stefanie stated in later interviews that she was unaware of Hitler at the time, but that she had received an anonymous love letter asking her to wait for him to graduate and then to marry him, which she only realised after being questioned about him, must have been from Hitler.
 She recalled: "I once received a letter from someone who said they were to attend the Academy of Arts, and that I should wait for him; he could come back and marry me!
 I had no idea who the letter might have been from or who I should have send it to."
 At Christmas in 1913, when he was living in Munich, Hitler was said to have placed an anonymous personal ad in the Linz newspaper with his best wishes to her, but she was already married and in Vienna by then.

 Later years

 Little is known about Stefanie's overall life.

 She became engaged in 1908 to an officer in the Hessian regiment stationed in Linz.

 On 24 October 1910, Stefanie married Maximilian Rabatsch (* 1872 in Vienna) in Vienna in St. Gertrud, Gertrudplatz 5, in the parish of Währing.

 Maximilian was appointed captain on 1 November 1909.

 He was promoted to major on 1 October 1917 and to colonel on 1 August 1918.

 According to Kubizek, her husband became a high-ranking officer, she was widowed on 15 July 1942, and after the end of World War II (1939–45) she lived in Vienna.

 Stefanie was interviewed and Hitler's alleged love for her dramatised in a 1973 Austro-German television film called A Young Man From the Innviertel.

 She could not understand why Hitler, if he felt so strongly, had not given her any indication of his attachment, saying, "Hitler would hardly have suffered from too much shyness".

-Stefanie was buried on 9 January 1976 in Kalksburg, Vienna.

 Maiden name

 Stefanie's maiden name, Isak, sounds Jewish, although she was not Jewish.
 Kubizek spelled it Isaak.
 The correct spelling was identified by German historian Anton Joachimsthaler in his 2003 work Hitlers Liste: Ein Dokument persönlicher Beziehungen (Munich, 2003, pp. 46–52).
 Some historians opine that Hitler would have assumed Stefanie was of Jewish origin.
 American historian Graeme Donald believes Hitler would have inferred that she was Jewish, but saw no problems with this at the time.
-This view is supported by Joachimsthaler, who stated in a BBC interview that Hitler must have assumed she was Jewish because of her Jewish surname.
+This view is supported by Joachimsthaler, who stated in a BBC interview that Hitler must have assumed she was Jewish because of her Jewish-sounding surname.